web3os-org/kernel/README.md

 - There's a lot to do... please help. 😅
 - Decoupling of built-in apps into their own packages
-- Fix desktop icon issues
 - Unified WASM handling
 - Finish development of backend Node.js web3os-server API
-- Finish the packaging system to be able to install apps
-- Rewrite most core modules in Rust
+- Rewrite expensive core modules in Rust
-- Increase inter-module security/isolation
+- Improve security/isolation
-- Some apps are basically just placeholders
+- Some apps are just placeholders
 - Modify command interfaces to conform to IEEE Std 1003.1-2017
 - Flesh out rm command and remove rmdir; allow recursive delete
 - Migrate all global CSS to CSS modules
-- Adding more things to the TODO list
+- Add more things to the TODO list

 </details>